 When it comes to ultra convenient, one-stop shopping, few retailers can compare to Walmart.
 Specifically, the megastore is a great source for home goods, from on-trend decor to lovely bathroom fixtures to vacuums.
 For our purposes here, we'll focus on the great options to be found in the latter category.

 Walmart stocks a wide variety of manufacturers, including affordable household names like Hoover, luxe brands like Dyson, and cutting-edge companies like Eufy.
-Whether you prefer a canister model or are concerned about removing allergens from your home, Walmart carries a vacuum that will meet your needs.
+Whether you prefer a canister model, need something lightweight, or are concerned about sucking up pet hair, Walmart carries a vacuum that will meet your needs.

 Here, our picks for the best vacuum cleaners available at Walmart now.